NorthStarUAS/ImageAnalysis/motion/README-streaming.md

-# A bug?
-A feature?
+# A bug in the SDMD algorithm?

 I believe there is an error in the streaming dmd algorithm presented in the StreamingDMD python code here, as well as in the two papers